 When it comes to meal planning and prepping, how much should you do in one go?
-I've always thought of meal prepping as a weekly ritual, with Sunday as the magic day to prep delicious lunches and hearty dinner salads, plus budget-friendly meals that use up all the leftovers.
+I've always thought of meal prepping as a weekly ritual, with Sunday as the magic day to prep delicious lunches, hearty dinner salads, and budget-friendly meals that use up all the leftovers.
 Meal prep Sundays are not only a sacred day for many food-lovers, but also incredibly important for anyone trying to stick to a budget.

 Well, maybe it's time to reconsider this weekly strategy.
 I realized recently that there are droves of cooks who are able to knock out a whole month's worth of meals in just one day.

 Yes, it's possible to cook in one day and feed yourself and your family for a whole month.
 Yes, you'll probably save money and time by meal planning this way.
 No, you don't need a degree from Hogwarts to pull off this magic.

 Does it sound intimidating and unrealistic?
 I completely understand.
 That's why I asked three prolific meal preppers to share how they are able to make this happen.
 Having an extra chest freezer handy in your home is very helpful in month-long planning, but it's not the only trick.

 Here are the secrets of three meal-prep champions on how they meal plan for an entire month.

 Jessica is a writer, the blogger behind Good Cheap Eats, and cookbook author.
 She's also authored many articles for Kitchn on food budgeting.
 Here, Jessica shares her strategy for prepping ahead but still eating healthy, plus the recipes that she relies on the most.

 Life is busy.
 And dinner times can be even busier.
 Regardless of how busy I am, I still want to eat well and feed my kids healthy, home-cooked meals — at least most of the time.
 Spending a couple hours each month prepping food for the freezer helps bridge the gap between busy nights and enjoying a home-cooked meal.